 The five weekday minyanim that I regularly daven at in my neighborhood are usually quiet during weekday davening.
-However last week, two young men were engaging in conversation during Chazara HaShas.
+However, there was one occasion when two young men were engaging in conversation during Chazara HaShas.

 Here’s a conversation that did not take place: